abecoup/livestream-object-detection/README.md

 ## Project Overview

-Continuously monitors and detects pedestrians from a [livestream](https://www.youtube.com/watch?v=1EiC9bvVGnk) of a town square in Jackson Hole, Wyoming.
+Continuously monitors and detects pedestrians on the crosswalks from a [livestream](https://www.youtube.com/watch?v=1EiC9bvVGnk) of a town square in Jackson Hole, Wyoming.

 ## Key requirements met
 * UI should minimally display the live image feed including options to create an alert